Teenagers who died in crash between car and lorry named

 The front seat passenger in the car, a 17-year-old girl, has been released from hospital with minor injuries.

 The driver of the HGV, a 29-year-old man, was not injured.
-He was arrested in connection with a road traffic offence and released pending further enquiries.
+He was arrested in connection with a road traffic offence and released pending further inquiries.

 In a statement, Mr Marshall’s family paid tribute to him: “Kyle leaves behind his devastated mum Jenny and dad Gary, younger brother Hayden and sister Alix, his grans Janet, Eileen and Joyce, and girlfriend Lucy.